 Context: The State of Minnesota and the Health and Human Services split the eligibility determination process.
-The Health and Human Services perform the "intake function" needed (meeting with the social services client to determine income and categorical eligibility), while the State maintains the MAXIS system, which supports the eligibility determination and actually pays the benefits to participants.
+The Health and Human Services performs the "intake function" (meeting with the social services client to determine income and categorical eligibility), while the state maintains the MAXIS and METS systems, which supports the eligibility determination and actually pays the benefits to participants.